rook/rook/ADOPTERS.md

-* [Calit2 (California Institute for Telecommunications and Information Technology)](http://www.calit2.net/) is one of 4 institutes formed by a joint partnership of University of California and the state of California with the goal of *“inventing the university research environment of the future”*.
+* [Calit2 (California Institute for Telecommunications and Information Technology)](http://www.calit2.net/) is one of 4 institutes formed by a joint partnership of University of California and the state of California with the goal of *"inventing the university research environment of the future"*.
 They operate one of the largest known Rook clusters in production and they are using Rook to provide cheap, reliable, and fast storage to scientific users.
 * [NAV (Norwegian Labour and Welfare Administration)](https://www.nav.no/) is the current Norwegian public welfare agency, responsible for 1/3 of the state budget of Norway.
 They find a massive simplification of management and maintenance for their Ceph clusters by adopting Rook.
-* [Replicated](https://www.replicated.com/) delivers *“SaaS On-Prem”* and are the creators of open-source [kURL](https://kurl.sh/): a custom Kubernetes distro creator that software vendors use to package and distribute production-grade Kubernetes infrastructure.
+* [Replicated](https://www.replicated.com/) delivers *"SaaS On-Prem"* and are the creators of open-source [kURL](https://kurl.sh/): a custom Kubernetes distro creator that software vendors use to package and distribute production-grade Kubernetes infrastructure.
 Rook is a default add-on in kURL, so all installations include Rook to manage highly available storage that the software